nesi/puppet-puppet/README.markdown

 This class installs a Puppetmaster on [Passenger](https://www.phusionpassenger.com/) under [Apache](http://apache.org/) with all the recommended settings.
 However it may not be entirely compatible with [Apache 2.4](http://httpd.apache.org/docs/2.4/).

+This class is not currently working for CentOS!

 ### Parameters

 * **ensure**: Sets the ensure parameter for the puppetmaster package.
 The default value is `installed`,